sgeb/gradle-native-artifacts-plugin/README.md

 ## FAQ

-##### How do I create native artifacts from third-party libraries?
+#### How do I create native artifacts from third-party libraries?

 Gradle-native-artifacts-plugin publishes native artifacts from binaries built by Gradle.
 It won't build projects using other build tools such as Makefile and CMake.

 That said there is an alternative way to create native artifacts compatible with this plugin.

-The following steps describe the process of creating native artifacts:
+The following steps describe the process:

 1. Download the source code
 2. Apply custom patches (optional, usually not necessary)